Pack an Athleisure Travel Capsule That Looks Put-Together

 Variations by trip type

-If you’re going somewhere hot
+If you’re going somewhere hot, just lighten everything up.

 • Does every top work with at least two bottoms?

 Just a little note - some of the links on here may be affiliate links, which means I might earn a small commission if you decide to shop through them (at no extra cost to you!).
-I only post content which I'm truly enthusiastic about and would suggest to others.
+I only recommend and mention products I truly stand behind and that I've tested myself.

-And as you know, I seriously love seeing your takes on the looks and ideas on here - that means the world to me!
-If you recreate something, please share it here in the comments or feel free to send me a pic.
-I'm always excited to meet y'all! ✨🤍
+And as you know, I seriously love hearing from you - that means the world to me!
+If you recreate something, feel free to share it here in the comments or send me a message.
+I'm always excited to connect with y'all! ✨🤍

 Xoxo Luna